arees88/ML_Azure_P3_Capstone/README.md

 As I am predicting the presence of Green frogs in water reservoirs the label column is set to **Label1**.

-I have also set the **enable_onnx_compatible_models** parameter to true as I also would like to convert the best model to ONNX format.
+I have also set the **enable_onnx_compatible_models** parameter to true as I would like to convert the best model to ONNX format.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?